UCD-Physics/Advanced-Lab-Website/content/docs/dacq/04_RBD9103_Picoammeter/index.md

 ### PySerial

-To communicate with a serial device in Python we wil use [PySerial](https://pythonhosted.org/pyserial/).
-If not installed install (on Anaconda Python) with
+To communicate with a serial device in Python we will use [PySerial](https://pythonhosted.org/pyserial/). **PySerial is installed on all lab computers!** However, if not installed, on Anaconda Python install with with

     conda install pyserial